 Our school's priority is to ensure pupils are safe, healthy, well supported and cared for.
 The school has a named person with responsibility for Child Protection.
 This is currently the Headteacher.
-The school has a governor with responsibility for Safeguarding and safeguarding is a permanent agenda item on all Full Governing Body meetings.
+The school has a governor with responsibility for Safeguarding and this is a permanent agenda item on all Full Governing Body meetings.
 The Bournemouth, Dorset and Poole Area Child Protection Committee have determined the procedures we follow.
 If you would like to know more about these procedures please contact the Headteacher or access our website.

-Our school follows safer recruitment procedures and ensures that all staff have DBS clearance.
+Our school follows the 'Safer Recruitment Procedure' and ensures that all staff have a clear DBS certificate.